GoldenMaximo/movie-cast-finder/README.md

 # Movie Cast Finder
-> Lightweight vanillaJS and Bootstrap movie cast search engine
+> Lightweight VanillaJS and Bootstrap movie cast search engine

 This application is intended mainly as a modern JS workout.
 Made with ECMA8+ using tools such as promises, async await, classes etc.